-19. The Beijing Declaration and Platform for Action, the outcome document of the twentythird special session of the General Assembly, agreed conclusions of the Commission on the Status of Women since 1996, and relevant resolutions of the General Assembly addressed the issue of a conducive environment for women's access to employment and decent work.

-- 20. The chapter on an enabling environment in the Programme of Action of the World Summit on Social Development emphasized, inter alia, that gender equality and equity and the full participation of women in all economic, social and political activities are essential, and that the obstacles that have limited the access of women to [...] productive employment must be eliminated and an equitable partnership between men and women established, involving men's full responsibility in family life.17 - 21.
-The General Assembly, in its resolution A/RES/55/182 on international trade and development, emphasized that a favourable and conducive international economic and financial environment and a positive investment climate are necessary for the growth of the world economy, including the creation of employment with equal opportunities for women and men, in particular for the growth and development of developing countries, and emphasized also that each country is responsible for its own economic policies for sustainable development (preambular para.
-5). - 22.
-The Commission on the Status of Women, in its resolution 49/8 on economic advancement for women, recognized that women should have equal opportunities to achieve economic independence, as discrimination against women and lack of equal access to education, training, financial resources, employment and entrepreneurial opportunities and other economic resources, property and inheritance rights, and other legal protections, pose a major obstacle to sustainable economic growth, sustainable development and the sustainable economic advancement of women (preambular para.
-11).

-- 23. The Commission on the Status of Women, in its resolution 49/8 on economic advancement for women, called on Member States to strengthen the incentive role of the public sector as employer in order to develop an environment that effectively affirms and empowers women (para.
-15). - 24.
-The General Assembly, in its resolution A/RES/60/210 on women in development, expressed awareness that, while globalization and liberalization processes have created employment opportunities for women in many countries, they have also made women, especially in developing countries and in particular in the least developed countries, more vulnerable to problems caused by increased economic volatility, including in the agricultural sector, and that special support, particularly for women who are small-scale farmers, and empowerment are necessary to enable them to take advantage of the opportunities of agricultural market liberalization (preambular para.
-12). - 25.
+- 19. The Beijing Declaration and Platform for Action, the outcome document of the twenty-third special session of the General Assembly, agreed conclusions of the Commission on the Status of Women since 1996 and relevant resolutions of the General Assembly addressed the issue of a conducive environment for women's access to employment and decent work. - 20.
+The chapter on an enabling environment in the Programme of Action of the World Summit on Social Development emphasized, inter alia, that gender equality and equity and the full participation of women in all economic, social and political activities are essential and that the obstacles that have limited the access of women to productive employment must be eliminated and an equitable partnership between men and women established, involving men's full responsibility in family life (A/CONF.166/9, para.
+7). - 21.
+The General Assembly, in its resolution 55/182 on international trade and development, emphasized that a favourable and conducive international economic and financial environment and a positive investment climate are necessary for the growth of the world economy, including the creation of employment with equal opportunities for women and men, in particular for the growth and development of developing countries, and also emphasized that each country is responsible for its own economic policies for sustainable development. - 22.
+The Commission on the Status of Women, in its resolution 49/8 on economic advancement for women, recognized that women should have equal opportunities to achieve economic independence, as discrimination against women and lack of equal access to education, training, financial resources, employment and entrepreneurial opportunities and other economic resources, property and inheritance rights and other legal protections, pose a major obstacle to sustainable economic growth, sustainable development and the sustainable economic advancement of women. - 23.
+In paragraph 15 of the same resolution, the Commission called on Member States to strengthen the incentive role of the public sector as employer in order to develop an environment that effectively affirms and empowers women. - 24.
+The General Assembly, in its resolution 60/210 on women in development, expressed awareness that, while globalization and liberalization processes have created employment opportunities for women in many countries, they have also made women, especially in developing countries and in particular in the least developed countries, more vulnerable to problems caused by increased economic volatility, including in the agricultural sector, and that special support, particularly for women who are small-scale farmers, and empowerment are necessary to enable them to take advantage of the opportunities of agricultural market liberalization. - 25.
 The present note identifies a number of crucial factors for creating an enabling environment for women's access to full employment and decent work.
-These include gendersensitive economic policies; protection of women workers and elimination of discrimination; access to information and communication technologies (ICT); access to education and training; opportunities to reconcile work and family responsibilities and collection and utilization of data disaggregated by sex for monitoring and reporting on women's access to productive employment and decent work.
+These include gender-sensitive economic policies; the protection of women workers and elimination of discrimination; access to information and communication technologies; access to education and training; opportunities to reconcile work and family responsibilities and the collection and utilization of data disaggregated by sex for monitoring and reporting on women's access to productive employment and decent work.